 Premier League: Arsenal, Brighton, Chelsea, Everton, Fulham, Leicester, Newcastle, Southampton, Spurs, West Ham, Wolves

 Championship: Middlesbrough, Stoke, Swansea, West Brom

 Manager Harsley must name six players in his starting XI who are under the age of 21 as of 30 June 2018.

 Teams may only include two players on the team sheet, aged over 21, who have made forty or more senior appearances, as at 30 June 2018.

 The first round of the competition is a group stage, with the 64 participating clubs divided into 16 groups of four.

 Groups will be regionalised – which remains up until the quarter-final stage – and one invited under-21 team will be included in each group, with the top two qualifying for the knockout stages.

 Teams will play each other once in the group stage and in the knockout rounds fixtures will be decided by penalties if the scores are level after 90 minutes, up until in the semi-final.

 In the final, extra-time will precede a penalty shoot-out.

-The Blues have been drawn in Group D of the Northern Section alongside Shrewsbury Town, Crewe Alexandra and Tranmere Rovers and progressed to Round 2 where they beat Barnsley on penalties after a 3-3 draw.
+The Blues were drawn in Group D of the Northern Section alongside Shrewsbury Town, Crewe Alexandra and Tranmere Rovers and progressed to Round 2 where they beat Barnsley on penalties after a 3-3 draw.